Follow on Twitter @cajunmusicmp3

-Historic Music: Nathan Abshire, Ambrose Thibodeaux, Lawrence Walker, Balfa Brothers, Octa Clark & Hector Duhon, Austin Pitre & Milton Molitor , Aldus Roger & the Lafayette Playboys, Denus McGee & Sady Courville , Mamou Hour Cajun Band , Joe Falcon & Cleoma Breaux, Amedie Breaux, Moise Robin, Revon Reed's Mamou Social Club, Clément Brothers
+Historic Music: Nathan Abshire, Ambrose Thibodeaux, Lawrence Walker, Balfa Brothers, Octa Clark & Hector Duhon, Austin Pitre & Melton Molitor , Aldus Roger & the Lafayette Playboys, Denus McGee & Sady Courville , Mamou Hour Cajun Band , Joe Falcon & Cleoma Breaux, Amedie Breaux, Angelas LeJeune, Moise Robin, Revon Reed's Mamou Social (Supper?)
+Club, Clement Brothers

 Special!
 Poor Hobo